Google research just moved the quantum encryption break timeline from a decade out to 2029, should that change anything you do today

 The context matters for reading this correctly.
 This is still a projection about hardware that does not exist yet, not an announcement of a working machine, and the field has a long history of confident timelines sliding in both directions.
 But it is coming from serious institutional sources rather than hype merchants, and it lands alongside real policy movement, the US government issued executive orders last month to strengthen quantum capability while explicitly acknowledging the risk to existing systems

 The practical response is already visible rather than theoretical.
-The Commerce Department announced 2 billion dollars in federal incentives to nine companies for quantum computing projects in May, and cryptocurrency firms and blockchain developers have started work on quantum resistant cryptography for their networks, a genuinely years long undertaking given how deeply current encryption is baked into everything from bank transfers to digital wallets
+The Commerce Department announced 2 billion dollars in federal incentives to nine companies for quantum computing projects in May, and cryptocurrency firms and blockchain developers have started work on quantum resistant cryptography for their networks, a years long undertaking given how deeply current encryption is baked into everything from bank transfers to digital wallets

 The harvest now decrypt later problem is what makes even a distant timeline urgent today, adversaries can already be quietly collecting encrypted data now with the plan of decrypting it once a capable machine exists, so anything sensitive that needs to stay confidential beyond 2029 is arguably already exposed regardless of when the actual hardware arrives